raquelredo/Projects/Machine Learning/Mobile_ts/mobile_ts.md

-Each subject performs each one of the possible activities in both lengths.
+Each subject of this study performs each one of the possible activities in each one of both lengths.

 ### Data Visualization

+Let's take alook at the top rows using the DataFrame's `head()` method.

 ```python